Skip to main content

 Is it true that endometriosis only affects white women in their 30s who have delayed childbearing?

+You may have heard that soya should be avoided as it contains oestrogen.
 In theory all oestrogen can encourage the growth of endometriosis but that is no reason to avoid soya as it would require very large amounts to have a significant effect.
+For more information on the role of diet and nutrition please see our publications on diet and complimentary therapies for endometriosis.

 What are dioxins?
 Are they making endometriosis worse?